 - Tap on the Users button and select the user you wish to remove.

-Controlling Your Ring Devices with Multiple Devices
+Connecting Ring to Multiple Devices